eirol/supersurprise-countdown-timer/README.md

 Yes, it could be a potato.

 ### Q: Can I get a refund if I don't like the supersurprise?
-You haven't payed anything.
+You haven't paid anything.
 So, no. Besides, you will _love_ the supersurprise.

 ### Q: Does it have a theme song?
 Yes.